Helping you to foster sustainable skills and holistic habits for life.

 Meet Paula

-I am a holistic wellness educator and facilitator with 16 years teaching experience.
-I am dedicated to holding space for others to allow them to enhance their own wellbeing and knowledge.
+With 17 years teaching experience, I am dedicated to holding space for others to allow them to enhance their own wellbeing and knowledge.

 I endeavour to cultivate a more holistic approach to daily life.
 I love being outdoors, growing veg in the garden and taking things at a slower pace.
-But life wasn't alsways like this.
+But life wasn't always like this.

 I specialise in supporting others to form habits that nourish the mind, body and soul.
-I approach my work through the lens of mindfulness and use the skills of awareness, acceptance and compassion to teach and facilitate.
-I offer you ways to soothe your nervous system and give yourself the self-care that you need.
+I approach my work through the lens of mindfulness and use the skills of awareness, acceptance and compassion to educate and facilitate.
+My work is underpinned by holistic approaches such as meditation, yoga and energy balancing.
+I offer you support to live mindfully with your cycle, soothe your nervous system and attend to your self-care.

-I am passionate about self-care, holistic wellness and the importance of living in sync with the menstrual cycle because I have lived experience of the positive benefits this sustainable lifestyle has.
-I want to empower you and give you tools to be able to get to know your mind, body and soul better with compassionate awareness of yourself.
-I can help you to help yourself, by developing sustainable, holistic habits for life.
+I am passionate about holistic wellness and the importance of living in tune with the menstrual cycle because I have lived experience of the positive benefits this sustainable lifestyle has.
+I can help you to help yourself, by developing holistic habits for life.

-My journey to self-care began many years ago when I was deeply unhappy in my job, struggling with recurring infections, trying to cope with anxiety and stress, feeling lost and unfulfilled.
+My journey to self-care began many years ago when I was unhappy in my job, struggling with recurring infections, anxiety and stress, feeling lost and unfulfilled.

-I knew that something had to change I didn't know what or how.
-I was reaching outside of myself to make myself happy and I was always on the go but it wasn't working and I was tired.
-I have always been a natural carer and a giver but I had neglected myself in that caregiving.
+I knew that something had to change.
+I was reaching outside of myself to make myself happy and constantly on the go.
+I was neglecting my own needs.

-I attened a wellbeing seminar for teachers and began to learn about mindfulness.
-Then I signed up to an 8 week MBSR course for myself and I was hooked on mindfulness.
-It offered me a way to cope with what was happening in my life and understand it by making friends with anxiety and learning to treat myself as I would a good friend.
-This practice has supported me so much by allowing me to come out of fight or flight mode and to take care of myself.
-Mindfulness is the lens through which I approach my work with others now.
+As I began to learn about mindfulness and implement the teachings, it offered me a way to cope with what was happening in my life and understand it, by making friends with anxiety and learning to treat myself as I would a good friend.
+This has supported me so much by allowing me to come out of fight or flight mode and to meet my own needs.
+Mindfulness is the lens through which I approach my work with others.

 .. continued

 For as long as I can remember, my period pain was so severe that it impacted my daily life.
 I missed school, college and work.
-I didn’t understand why my period hurt so much and why I suffered so much and others didn’t.
-In my mid twenties I was diagnosed with endometriosis.
+I didn’t understand why my period hurt so much and why I suffered and others didn’t.
+In my mid twenties I was diagnosed with endometriosis

-While it gave me some comfort to know that there was a reason for my painful periods, it still impacted negatively on my wellbeing because I didn't understand what was happening in my body each month.
-The pain, uncertainty and dread of my period were keeping my nervous system in stress mode, despite my mindful practice because I was disconnected from my cyclical nature.
+While it gave me some comfort to know that there was a reason for my painful periods, it negatively impacted my wellbeing because I still didn't understand what was happening in my body each month.
+The pain, uncertainty and dread of my period kept my nervous system in stress mode, despite my mindful practice, because I was disconnected from my cyclical nature.
 When I started to practice menstrual cycle awareness (MCA), a term coined by Alexandra Pope, I developed an intimate relationship with myself and my cycle.
 I began to understand and accept my inner landscape.
-This has had a hugely positive impact on my wellbeing.
-Getting to know your cycle is the ultimate in self-care, it is embodied mindful practice, a true holistic habit.
+This had a hugely positive impact on my wellbeing.
+Getting to know your cycle is the ultimate in sustainable self-care, it is embodied mindful practice, a true holistic habit

 Professional Qualifications